EinfachDaddeln/website-issues/README.md

 ## 💡 Feature Requests

 Have an idea to make einfachzocken better?
 We'd love to hear it!
-Open a feature request and share:
+Open a discussion and share:

 - What problem this feature would solve
 - How it would benefit users